Words To Live By

 Most days I take a moment to recall a memory that molded me into the rock star I am today. =) Out of all the broadcast design and visual effects work I’ve worked on it’s the old-school techniques and obstacles that I cherish.
 I’ve woken up 3 hours before dawn anticipating the sunrise we captured in time-lapse with a Latvian master DP at the height of autumn who constantly demanded: “Leaves!”

-Back when we shot on film, and the falling leaves were real leaves gathered 20 miles from the shoot, they were dropped by yours truly.
+Back when we shot on film, and the falling leaves were actually real leaves gathered 20 miles from the shoot, they were dropped by yours truly.
 It’s quite a challenge to dress a live location selling it as an autumn scene when Mother Nature decides to hold off dropping the leaves a week later than forecast by our own expert meteorologists.

 I’ve had some amazing mentors along the way, and passed on the knowledge by teaching other artists my craft, the tricks of our trade.
 Some of those tricks became realities when companies like Red Giant believed in a handful of concepts I had been kicking around and decided to give me an opportunity of a lifetime.
 Three or four months later I was given some news that rocked my world.
+Surprise!
+The hunch that started it all became realized, and we got to share it with everyone.
+Even better, it was free.

-Do Not Go Gentle Into That Good Night
+“Do Not Go Gentle Into That Good Night”

 Do not go gentle into that good night,